-The first-day workshop sessions (July 11 or 12, 2020) are structured into short paper presentations (10 minutes each) and a common panel slot to discuss both individual paper contributions and shared topic issues.
-Selected invited talks are also part of the first-day workshop.
-Poster presentations (2 minutes each) are scheduled just before the coffee breaks.
+The workshop sessions are structured into paper presentations (15 minutes for Full presentations and 5 minutes for Poster presentations) and a common panel slot to discuss both individual paper contributions and shared topic issues.
+Selected invited talks are also part of the workshop.

 Three specific roles are part of this format: session chairs, presenters and session discussants.